Article I: Code of Conduct

 Possession, use and/or distribution of any so-called “date rape” drug including, but not limited to, Rohypnol, Ketomine, GHB, Burundanga, etc. is prohibited, and administering one of these drugs to another person for the purposes of inducing incapacity is a violation of this policy.

-Review Conduct policies and procedures for addressing Sexual Violence, Relationship Violence & Stalking in Article II, Sec.
+Conduct policies and procedures for addressing sexual violence, relationship violence & stalking may need to follow Title IX regulations.
+See Appendix 12 for the Title IX policy and procedure.
+Any allegations that do not fall under Title IX jurisdiction with follow policies and procedures found in Article II, Sec.
 2. Listed in Appendix 1 are all New York State Laws on Sex Offenses.
 Appendix 2 cites all New York State penalties for violations of Stalking, Domestic Violence and Sex Offenses.

 Title IX of the Education Amendments of 1972 reads “no person...shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving federal financial assistance...”

-Any individual who believes he or she has been harassed should contact the Office of Student Life where staff members can help the individual explore alternatives available to them.
-The student may also wish to consult someone with special sensitivity or expertise (e.g., Counseling Services) and the Office of Student Life will facilitate a referral to such a person if desired.
-Both formal and informal grievance procedures are available in these cases (See Appendix 10 for more details).
+Any individual who believes they have been harassed should contact the Title IX Coordinator or Deputy Title IX Coordinator.
+The student may also wish to consult someone with special sensitivity or expertise (e.g., Counseling Services) and the Title IX Coordinator or Deputy Title IX Coordinator will facilitate a referral to such a person if desired.
+Both formal and informal grievance procedures are available in these cases (See appendices 10 and 12 for more details).

 26. Smoking Policy